raquelcctome/eight-ball-pool-task/README.md

  After this transformations a Kafka Producer will send each event to one respective topic of the same name as the event-type.

  4. EventConsumer for each Event - Each consumer will collect offsets from the respective event topic, and then bulk insert them into a new Collection of MongoDB database BallPoolGame.
-Their will be three new Collections, where the transformed events will be stored by event type.
+There will be three new Collections, where the transformed events will be stored by event type.

 Steps through the project
 -------------------------